knpuniversity/symfony4/sfcasts/encore/single-runtime-chunk.md

-# Single Runtime Chunk
+# The Single Runtime Chunk

-Coming soon...

-Hi back to the homepage and just click any of these articles here.
-One of the bits of JavaScript that we uh, added an earlier tutorial and artery factor does this little heart icon, which makes an Ajax call and increments the heart thing.
-So a bit of fake code, but behind the scenes is making an Ajax call man, a little bootstrap tool tips.
+Head back to the homepage and click any of the articles.
+In an earlier tutorial, we added this heart icon that, when you click it, makes an AJAX request and increases the counter.
+Well, part of this is faked on the backend, but you get the idea.
-When I hover over this it says click to like, so we know that this page template, this page is `article/show.html.twig`.
-And I'll remind you that this page has its own, uh, entrypoint its own `article_show.js`.
-So let's go on to `assets/js/article_show.js` and what we can do here is let's find the anchor tag here.
-It is a `href` Papa's on the multiple lines, so it's a little bit readable and had a `title="Сlick to Дike"`, so all we need to do is copy this `js-like-article` class here and inside the `article_show.js` right on top.

-I'll say `$('.js-like-article').tooltip()`, which is a jQuery plugin that bootstrap ads easy, right?
-Well let's try it.
-Refresh and it doesn't work.
+To make this more clear, let's add a Bootstrap tooltip: when the user hovers over the heart, we can say something like "Click to like".
+No problem: open up the
+template: `article/show.html.twig`.
+And I'll remind you that this page has its own
+entry: `article_show.js`.
+Go open that: `assets/js/article_show.js`.

+Ok, let's find the anchor tag in the template... there it is... and use multiple lines for sanity.
+Now add `title="Click to Like"`.

+To make this work, all *we* need to do is copy the `js-like-article` class, go back to `article_show.js` and add `$('.js-like-article').tooltip()`, which is a function added by Bootstrap.

+Coolio!
+Let's try it.
+Refresh and... of course.
+It doesn't work:

 > ...tooltip is not a function

-This may be surprised you, maybe it didn't surprise you.
-So if you think about it at the bottom of our page, the uh, `app.js` `<script>` tags are loaded first.
+This may or may *not* surprise you.
+Think about it: at the bottom of the page, the `app.js` `<script>` tags are loaded first.
+And, if you remember, inside of `app.js`, we import `jquery` and then `bootstrap`, which *adds* the `tooltip()` function to jQuery.

+## Are Modules Shared across Entries?

-And if you'll remember instead of `app.js` we import jQuery and then we import, bootstrap and bootstrap.
-This adds all of those functions like `tooltip()`, they add them to the `$` variable.
-So you might think that because then our articles show that js has loaded.
-You might think that an `article_show.js` when you important jquery, you're getting the jQuery object that has already been modified, pay, bootstrap.
-And for the most part that's true.
-When two different files import the same module, they get the exact same object and memory.
+So, it's *reasonable* to think that, inside `article_show.js`, when we import `jquery`, we will get the *same* jQuery object that's already been modified by `bootstrap`.
+And... that's *almost* true.
+When two different files import the same module, they *do* get the exact same object in memory.

-However, by default Webpack treats different.
-Entrypoints is two totally separate applications.
-So if we import `$` from here or if we import `$` from `get_nice_message.js` for example, which is it, which is important by this, they'll get the same jquery variable object.
-But if when we important `$` from `article_show.js` since that's a different entrypoint, it gets a completely isolated environment and for the most part this is a good thing.
-We want our entry points to behave like completely isolated environments.
-It doesn't mean that jquery is downloaded two times, it just means that they are, we are given two instances of them.
-So the fix is simple to `import 'bootstrap'`, however, refresh and yet this time it works.
-So the reason I'm showing you this, uh, there's one other reason I'm showing you this and that is to talk about a feature that we looked at very briefly.
+However, by default, Webpack treats different entrypoints like totally separate applications.
+So if we import `jquery` from `app.js` and also from `get_nice_message.js`, which is part of the same entry, they *will* get the *same* jQuery object.
+But when we import `jquery` from `article_show.js`, we get a *different* object in memory.
+Each entrypoint has an isolated environment.
+It doesn't mean that jQuery is downloaded twice, it just means that we are given two different instances.

+So the fix is simple: `import 'bootstrap'`.

+Refresh and... this time, it works.

+## enableSingleRuntimeChunk()

+Understanding that modules are *not* shared across entries is good to know.
+But this *also* relates to a feature I want to talk about: the runtime chunk.

+In `webpack.config.js`, at the *very* beginning of the tutorial, we commented out `enableSingleRuntimeChunk()` and replaced it with `disableSingleRuntimeChunk()`.
+*Now*, let's reverse that.

-The very beginning of our tutorial, which is there we go. `.disableSingleRuntimeChunk()` I want you to change is to `.enableSingleRuntimeChunk()` cause we just modified Webpack come back over and `control + c` and run it.
+Because we just modified the Webpack config, come back over, press `control + c` and restart it:

 ```terminal
 yarn watch
 ```

-again Yeah.

-If you look closely, you're going to immediately see a difference.
-Every single entry point is now pointing to eighth new file called `runtime.js`, which basically means it's a new file that needs to be a new `<script>` tag that needs to be included before every single file, uh, before every single entrypoint.
-Of course, that's not something that we need to worry about because I want to refresh the page and view source our Twig functions.
-Take care of rendering this for us.
-There's two important things I want you to know about this `runtime.js`.
-The first thing is it contains some of WebPacks runtime code.
-By enabling the single runtime chunk.
-What you're doing is you're actually saying, hey bootstrap, instead of adding all of this code at the beginning of `app.js` and in the beginning of `article_show.js` just include it once in `runtime.js`
+If you watch closely, you'll see an immediate difference.
+Every single entry *now* includes a new file called `runtime.js`, which means that it's a *new* file that needs to be included as the *first* script tag before *any* entry.
+Of course, that's not a detail that *we* need to worry about because, when we refresh and view the page source, our Twig functions took care of rendering everything.

-which means you have a, everything's a slightly smaller.
-The other thing is that this `runtime.js` which is pretty small, contains a couple of like internal ids that point to our, our files, which might change more rapidly.
-So by isolating things, by moving though a runtime code into `runtime.js`, it actually means that our other JavaScript files might change less often.
-And anytime your JavaScript files change, less often, it means they're better for caching.
-So the `runtime.js` will change a little bit more often, but it is smaller.
-So that's less of a big deal.
-But there's one, there's side effect of this, and I'm not sure if it's a good side effect or a bad side effect.
-Go back to `article_show.js` and comment out the `import 'bootstrap'`.
-If you go back and refresh the page.

-Okay.
+Ok, so... why?
+What did this change and why did we care?
+There are two things.

+## Single Runtime Chunk & Caching

+First, `runtime.js` contains Webpack's "runtime" code: stuff it needs to get its job done.
+By enabling the single runtime chunk you're saying:

+> Hey Webpack!
+Instead of adding this code at the beginning of `app.js` and at
+> the beginning of `article_show.js` and all my other entry files, only add
+> it once to `runtime.js`

+The user *now* has to download an extra file, but all the entry files are a bit smaller.
+But, there's *more* to it than that.
+The `runtime.js` file contains something called the "manifest", which is a fancy name that Webpack gives to code that contains some internal ids that Webpack uses to identify different parts of your code.
+The *key* this is that those ids often *change* between builds.
+So, by isolating that code into `runtime.js`, it means that our *other* JavaScript files - the ones that contain our big code - will change less often: when those internal ids change, it will *not* affect their content.

+The tl;dr is that the smaller `runtime.js` will change more often, but our bigger JavaScript files will change less often.
+That's great for caching.

+## Shared Runtime/Modules

+The *other* thing that `enableSingleRuntimeChunk()` changes may or may not be a good thing.
+Go back to `article_show.js` and comment out  `import 'bootstrap'`.
+Now, move over and refresh.

-It works.
-So the side effect is that when you have that single runtime chunk, it means that all the modules are shared across, um, all of your entry points.
-They work a little bit more like a single application.
-It's not necessarily a bad thing.
-You just need to be aware of that.
-In fact, it might be exactly what you want in your application.
+Yea, it *works*!
+When you enable the single runtime chunk, it has a *side effect*: modules are shared *across* your entry points: they all work a bit more like one, single application.
+That's not necessarily a good or bad thing: just something to be aware of.
+I still *do* recommend treating each entry file like its own independent environment, even if there *is* some sharing.

+Next: it's time to talk about async imports!
+Have some code that's only used in certain situations?
+Make your built files smaller by loading it... effectively, via AJAX.